Location: Allentown, Pennsylvania, United States

 Owners/developers: Allentown Neighborhood Improvement Zone Development Authority, Hammes Company, City Center Investment Corp. et al.

-Designers: Sink Combs Dethlefs Architects, Elkus – Manfredi Architects, et al.
+Designers: Sink Combs Dethlefs Architects (now Perkins+Will), Elkus–Manfredi Architects, et al.)

-Allentown is the third largest city in Pennsylvania.
-While Pittsburgh and Philadelphia revitalized, Allentown continued to decline – until recently.
-Today, Allentown is the fastest-growing city in Pennsylvania, thanks in large part to an innovative state law that created the Neighborhood Improvement Zone (NIZ).
-The anchor of the revitalization is a 5.3-acre block containing PPL Center, a 10,000-seat multipurpose arena, with an integrated mixed-use development including retail, dining, health/wellness, hotel, commercial office, two historic buildings, and structured parking.
-The Arena Block redevelopment features extensive adaptive reuse and reactivation of the historic Dime Bank Building, which anchors the arena’s main entrance and also serves as the lobby of the Renaissance Allentown Hotel.
+The anchor of the revitalization is a 5.3-acre (2 ha) block containing PPL Center, a 10,000-seat multipurpose arena; an integrated mixed-use development that includes retail, dining, health and wellness, hotel, and commercial office spaces; plus two historic buildings and structured parking.
+The Arena Block redevelopment features extensive adaptive use and reactivation of the historic Dime Bank Building, which anchors the arena’s main entrance and serves as the lobby of the Renaissance Allentown Hotel.

-The revitalization also includes the 40,000-square-foot Trifecta building, an early 20th Century building converted into loft-style Class A office suites and retail space.
-Additionally, the seven-story mixed-use Butz Corporate Center Phase Two expansion is 95-percent leased.
+The revitalization also includes the 40,000-square-foot (3,700 sq m) Trifecta building, an early-20th-century building converted into loft-style, Class A office suites and retail space.
+In addition, the seven-story mixed-use Butz Corporate Center Phase II expansion is 95 percent leased.